Why Poor Digestion Causes Fatigue (Ayurvedic Solutions for Low Energy)

 Working with an experienced Certified Ayurvedic Practitioner allows you to receive tailored guidance, ensuring that dietary, lifestyle, and herbal interventions support your unique constitution (prakruti) and current imbalances (vikruti).

-This personalized approach is key to long-term energy, hormonal balance, and systemic vitality.
+This personalized approach is key to long-term energy, digestive health, hormonal balance, and systemic vitality.

 Here are five key reasons why understanding your doshas can be tricky: